holtzy/Mapping-patients/README.md

 ## How to use the pipeline
 - Start by cloning this whole repository.
-- Update the input file of the `DATA/INPUT` folder with the new dataset if needed
+- Update the input files of the `DATA/INPUT` folder with new data if needed
 - Run the pipeline to create the output.
 Must be done in the `PIPELINE` folder

 ```bash
 ./script_update_maps.sh
 ```

-- Open `index.html` to check the webpage works properly
+- Open `index.html` to check if the webpage works properly